aya-prover/aya-prover-docs/src/blog/ind-prop.md

 ```

 Note that there is no recursive arguments, so there is no recursion allowed.
-There is no need to patch the termination checker in Coq.

 Now, this sounds like just adding some `if` statements to the termination checker,
 but the situation is actually worse.
 In Agda, metavariables are pervasive,